Today I am reviewing a 2020 Gua Hua sheng puer tea made by the Qianjiazhai Dongsa Cooperative and sold by Verdant Tea.

 The various tastes of the tea seem to have melded together with minimal astringency.

-It also tastes a bit more like water then before.
+It also tastes a bit more like water than before.

-Overall, I think it’s an enjoyable young (not aged) sheng pu’er tea.
+Overall, I think it’s an enjoyable young (not aged) sheng pu’er tea, but it’s definitely not the greatest quality.

 Video of Master Zhou